Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors: Coverage interference requirement when the sensing radius and the interference distance

-We are now ready to prove the main theorem for the sensors in the unit interval. \begin{theorem} Let $a>0$ be a constant.
-Fix $\epsilon, \delta>0$ independent on the numer of sensors $n.$ Let $s=\frac{1-\delta}{n}.$ Assume that $n$ mobile sensors with identical sensing radius $r_1=\frac{1+\epsilon}{2n}$ are thrown uniformly and independently at random in the unit interval $[0,1].$ Then Algorithm \ref{alg_coverage} solves $(r_1,s)$-\textit{coverage \& interference problem} and has the expected $a$-total displacement in $O\left(n^{1-a}\right).$ \end{theorem} \begin{proof} There are three cases to consider. \\
+We are now ready to prove the main theorem for the sensors on the unit interval. \begin{theorem} Let $a>0$ be a constant.
+Fix $\epsilon>0$, $1>\delta>0$ independent on the number of sensors $n.$ Let $s=\frac{1-\delta}{n}.$ Assume that $n$ mobile sensors with identical sensing radius $r_1=\frac{1+\epsilon}{2n}$ are thrown uniformly and independently at random on the unit interval $[0,1].$ Then Algorithm \ref{alg_coverage} solves $(r_1,s)$-\textit{coverage \& interference requirement} and has expected $a$-total displacement $O\left(n^{1-a}\right).$ \end{theorem} \begin{proof} There are three cases to consider. \\

-{\textbf{Case $1$:}} We stop after Step $3$ of the algorithm.
-This case adds nothing to the expected $a$-total movement. \\
+{\textbf{Case $1$:}} The algorithm terminates after Step $3$.
+This case adds nothing to the expected $a$-total displacement. \\